csirtgadgets/massive-octo-spice/README.md

 ===

-Free use of this software is granted under the terms of the GNU Lesser General Public License (LGPL).
+Free use of this software is granted under the terms of the GNU Lesser General Public License (LGPLv3).
 For details see the files `COPYING` included with the distribution.